 We had to consider how the components would fit into the hardware, without giving it a bulky feeling.
 Our design team worked closely with our hardware engineers to place the triggers and actuators.
 The designers were then able to draw the lines of how the exterior of the controller would look and feel, with a challenge of making the controller feel smaller than it really looks.
 In the end, we changed the angle of the hand triggers and also made some subtle updates to the grip.

 There was nothing special about the triggers on the DualShock 4.
-That's set to change with the DualSense.
-Sony has created adaptive triggers to be used in its DualSense controller for PS5, adding layers of tension and resistance to the triggers depending on what actions you are performing in-game.
+That's changed with the DualSense.
+Sony has created adaptive triggers, adding layers of tension and resistance to the triggers depending on what actions you are performing in-game.

 Light bar placement